nf-core/methylseq/docs/usage.md

 ### Providing `ext.args` to Tools

-Additional arguments can be appended to a command in a module by specifying them within the module’s custom configuration.
+Additional arguments can be appended to a command in a module by specifying them within the module's custom configuration.
 The configurations for modules and subworkflows used in the pipeline can be found in `conf/modules` or `conf/subworkflows`.
-A module’s publishDir path can also be customized in these configurations.
+A module's publishDir path can also be customized in these configurations.

 For example, users working with unfinished genomes containing tens or even hundreds of thousands of scaffolds, contigs, or chromosomes often encounter errors when pre-sorting reads into individual chromosome files.

-These errors are typically caused by the operating system’s limit on the number of file handles that can be open simultaneously (usually 1024; to find out this limit on Linux, use the command: ulimit -a).
+These errors are typically caused by the operating system's limit on the number of file handles that can be open simultaneously (usually 1024; to find out this limit on Linux, use the command: ulimit -a).

 To bypass this limitation, the `--scaffolds` option can be added as an additional `ext.args` in `conf/modules/bismark_methylationextractor.config`.